THE ISSUE OF BLOOD

 “Do you dream?”

-The furry sat, having done his due safety diligence.
+The furrie sat, having done his due safety diligence.

 My visitor cocked his head as though he were thinking about how to answer.

 My dreams, usually nightmares, are bits and pieces of my life assembled in emotionally-charged character plays and otherworldly incidents.
 Somehow the chaos of existence is loaded in, bit by bit, only to be structured and set in a framework I can comprehend.
-At a very basic level, my innermost drives prompt emotions that bubble up into my subconscious dramas to play out in deep sleep.
-The logic of each is difficult to ascertain upon waking, but there is surely a message embedded in my mind’s production.
-Reality is a blend of chaos and order, so we need to examine a blend of both to fully breathe it all in.
-I suppose the simplest explanation is that dreams are a mechanism to consume chaos and sustain our sanity with a modicum of logic and order.
+At an elementary level, my innermost drives prompt emotions that bubble up into my subconscious dramas to play out in a deep sleep.
+The logic of each is difficult to ascertain upon waking, but a message is surely embedded in my mind’s memory.

 Why would this function be different for a squirrel?
-Its dreams may be less complicated, less narrative, and closer to its survival drives, but nonetheless helpful in behavior conditioning; preparing the creature to learn faster and respond quicker.
+Its dreams may be less complicated, less narrative, and closer to its survival drives, but helpful in behavior conditioning, preparing the creature to learn faster and respond quicker.

 Perhaps this is a holy animal whose presence will enlighten me in my desert quest and reveal the wisdom of its existence in such a harsh environment.
 While Mr. Squirrel waited patiently, I went to my car to find something for his breakfast.
-In the glove compartment I found a half-eaten granola bar, peeled back the plastic covering, and turned toward him, holding it at arm’s length.
+I found a half-eaten granola bar in the glove compartment, peeled back the plastic covering, and turned toward him, holding it at arm’s length.

 “I’ve got something you might enjoy.
 Breakfast, Buddy?”

 The squirrel stared, his little black eyes focused on me.
-We were both holding still, and unsure of what might happen next.
-I was determined to hand this little guy more nutrition that he'd probably see in a week.
+We were both holding still and unsure of what might happen next.
+I was determined to hand this little guy more nutrition than he'd probably see in a week.
 He darted toward me, only a few feet away.
 He knew there was something he wanted in my hand.
-Rather than scaring him by walking closer, I took a knee and set oat bar on the ground.
-Another standoff.
+Rather than scaring him by walking closer, I took a knee and set the oat bar on the ground.

 His wariness reminded me of a revelation I had years ago.
-As a child I was always told that squirrels and other ground rodents were excited and happy that their darting and leaping and running were unrestrained joie de vivre.
-I was disappointed when I realized that their behavior was prompted by abject fear.
-Those little guys were gray and bushytailed and lived in the soffits of the tract homes where I grew up.
+As a child, I was told that squirrels and other ground rodents were excited and happy and that their darting, leaping, and running were unrestrained joie de vivre.
+I was disappointed when I realized that abject fear prompted their behavior.
+Those little guys were gray and bushy-tailed and lived in the soffits of the tract homes where I grew up.
 They disappeared in the winter, sleeping through the cold and slowly living off stored body fat.

-Mr. Squirrel you have me at quite a disadvantage here, seeing as you’re home and I’m just passing through.
+Mr. Squirrel, you have me at quite a disadvantage here, as you’re home, and I’m just passing through.
 I know you have friends over the ridge and possibly something in the bush eyeing you, figuring to make a meal of you.
 Sometimes I feel like that.
-Sometimes I feel like there’s something on my trail, right around the corner, and there’s not much I can do about it.
-Despite knowing there is no one trailing me, there’s nobody around the corner, I still get the feeling there is and harm is near.
-That feeling takes over so completely; all the rational mind I apply to it I can’t dispel the gut-level notion things are going south.
+Sometimes I feel like there’s something on my trail right around the corner, and there’s not much I can do about it.
+Despite knowing no one is trailing me, there’s nobody around the corner, and I still get the feeling there is and harm is near.
+That feeling takes over so completely; all the rational mind I apply to it, I can’t dispel the gut-level notion things are going south.
 I guess that’s why I’m here, Buddy.
 Since I lost my brother, I suspect I’m next and wonder what my life is worth.

 Holy animal.
 I understand this meeting only has a meaning I choose to ascribe to it.
 If it fits into the story I need to learn, it is an experience that moves me closer to discovering what I want to know.
 The more ways something can be proven right, the more likely it is to be true.
 It’s even possible for a misinterpretation to supply a correct solution.
-In this internal reality, I’m dealing with shades of meanings and assembling unfamiliar structures.
+I’m dealing with shades of meanings and assembling unfamiliar structures in this internal reality.

-The squirrel took off into the brush and I packed up my things to leave.
+The squirrel took off into the brush, and I packed my things to leave.

 My marriage was disintegrating.

-When I first saw Laura, it wasn't her sexy figure, her slinky `40's cocktail dress, her fiery long red hair, or her smile that made me freeze in my tracks and look deep.
-Her appearance spoke volumes to my heart and I fell into serious love, but it was her eyes that shook me.
-Not her sparkling hazel eyes themselves, but the lash line, waterline and under-eye.
+When I first saw Laura, it wasn't her sexy figure, slinky '40s cocktail dress, fiery long red hair, or smile that made me freeze in my tracks and look deep.
+Her appearance spoke volumes to my heart, and I fell into profound love, but her eyes shook me.
+Not her sparkling hazel eyes themselves, but the lash line, waterline, and under-eye.
 Here was a woman who laughed a lot and cried a lot.
 What more could a person want from a first glance?
 What attribute could further stir my curiosity to find out who she was?
-And, as I did come to know her, I pledged her my heart and soul to her, if she was enticed to have me, if she desired me.
+And, as I did come to know her, I pledged my heart and soul to her if she was enticed to have me.
+If she desired me.

 We did not fall in love - we plunged into love.

 We found ourselves firmly bound by the necessary maternal/paternal responsibilities and stresses.
-Most damaging was the emotional distance we felt growing between us; presumably a side-effect of losing the carefree romance we reveled in when we were newlyweds.
-We hadn’t grown together, we grew apart.
+Most damaging was the emotional distance we felt growing between us, presumably a side-effect of losing the carefree romance we reveled in when we were newlyweds.

 One day, Laura told me that our intimacy felt robotic and unsatisfying.
 That brought our half-hearted charade to a halt.
-I could tell she was seething within; enraged that I did not understand her alienation.
+I could tell she was seething within, enraged that I did not understand her alienation.
 I couldn’t understand the full impact of her change until I found myself resigned to a cold marriage, a joyless partnership, which was nothing less than emotional torture.
-Laura said if I wanted sex I should find another woman.
-At that moment, I felt as if I didn’t have a friend in the world.
-Hugging was painful.
+Laura said if I wanted sex, I should find another woman.
+At that moment, I felt like I didn’t have a friend.
+Hugging became painful.

 I met N through a mutual friend.
 She was a tall, blue-eyed, brilliant career woman who worked in publishing and lived alone.
 I found her to be enchanting.
-We became friends and one evening, while discussing our literary tastes, she mentioned one of my favorite authors.
+We became friends, and one evening, while discussing our literary tastes, she mentioned one of my favorite authors.
 He was due to visit a Haight Asbury bookstore for a reading from his latest work later that week.
 She graciously offered to arrange for me to dine with him before the performance.
-I did, and had the opportunity to ask him all manner of questions about his experiences and prolific output.
+I did and had the opportunity to ask him questions about his experiences and prolific output.

-During that meal, one of the author’s fans entered the restaurant and presented him with a guitar case as a gift.
-They whispered a bit, shook hands and the fan left hastily.
+During that meal, one of the author’s fans entered the restaurant and gave him a guitar case as a gift.
+They whispered a bit, shook hands, and the fan left hastily.

 “You play?”
 I asked the author.